-In fact, I come to realize that the Arab immigrants community is still attaching to their traditions and cultural norms that define their deeply rooted heritages of North Africa region.
+In fact, I come to realize that the Arab immigrants community is still honoring their traditions and cultural norms that define their deeply rooted heritages of North Africa region.
 At the same time, they live simultaneously with the metropolitan European society and enjoy sharing the everyday-life with, while preserving their own traditional practices.

-My project discusses this unique mixture of identity, and in specific the Arab side of it in Barcelona, in a way that exists among people’s everyday activities, gathering, relationships, and the street ideologies in one Catalan community.
+My project discusses this unique mixture of identity, and in specific the Arab side of it in Barcelona, in a way that exists among people’s everyday activities, gathering, relationships, and the street ideologies in one community.